 - Keep your presentation short and invite questions

-- Create slides or bring materials that enhance what you’re saying without distracting from it.
+- Create a slide deck that enhances what you’re saying without distracting from it

-- Include co-founders and key members of the leadership team.
+- Include co-founders and key members of the leadership team to pitch alongside you

 Securing business angel funding is a two-way street.
 If your business is valuable, then ensure you get a good deal from someone you can work with.
-Take your time to research the angel economy; investigate associations and investor groups.
+Take your time to research the angel economy, investigate associations and investor groups and network extensively.

-Consider a potential investor’s track record and speak to business owners they have backed in the past.
+Consider a potential investor’s track record and speak to business owners they’ve backed in the past.
 Are they reputable, do they offer more than money, and will you still be friends in a year’s time?

 Lastly, when you agree a deal, it’s vitally important to go through the proper legal channels.
-Employ a corporate solicitor, check the small print and only sign on the dotted line when you are completely comfortable with the terms and conditions of the agreement.
+Employ a corporate solicitor, check the small print and only complete the deal when you’re comfortable with the terms and conditions of the agreement.

 In an ideal scenario, business owners and their investors should be a team that works together towards mutual objectives.
 But sometimes relationships break down, so you should be prepared for the worst-case scenario, even as you aim for your perfect exit.